Oyo State

-Oyo (Ìpínlẹ̀ Ọ̀yọ́ /yo/) is a state in southwestern Nigeria.
+Oyo(Ìpínlẹ̀ Ọ̀yọ́ /yo/) is a state in southwestern Nigeria.
 Its capital is Ibadan, the third most populous city in the country and formerly the second most populous city in Africa.
 Oyo State is bordered to the north by Kwara State for 337 km, to the southeast by Osun State for 187 km, partly across the River Osun, and to the south by Ogun State, and to the west by the Republic of Benin for 98 km.
-With a projected population of 7,976,100 in 2022, Oyo State is the sixth most populous in the Nigeria.
+With a projected population of 7,976,100 in 2022, Oyo State is the sixth most populous in Nigeria.

 The vast majority of Oyo State residents are Yoruba.
 Nicknamed the "Pace Setter State", present-day Oyo State sits on territory formerly ruled by the Oyo Empire.
 The Oyo Empire was a powerful Yoruba empire that ruled much of Oyo state and by extension major parts of Yoruba lands from c.
 1300 to 1896.
 Built in the 1830s, the modern city of Oyo "New Ọyọ" (Ọ̀yọ́ Àtìbà) is considered a remnant of the imperial Oyo era to distinguish itself from the former capital to the north, 'Old Oyo' (Ọ̀yọ́-Ilé).
 Although the medieval great Oyo empire collapsed in 1835, The Alaafin (owner and custodian of the palace) continues to serve a ceremonial role in the new city of Oyo in present Oyo state.

 Oyo State is the biggest state in Southern Nigeria in terms of landmass and is the second most populated state in Southern Nigeria after Lagos.
 According to the 2006 census the state is ranked the 4th most populous state in Nigeria with a population of 5,580,894.
 The recent estimate in 2022 projected the state population to be around 7,976,100 making it the sixth most populous in the Nigeria.
 Noted for being the site of the first university in Nigeria, the University of Ibadan, founded in 1948, the state is acclaimed to be the state of many first in Nigeria including the First television station, first road in Nigeria, first stadium in Nigeria, First railway line in Nigeria, first teaching hospital in Nigeria amongst others.

 The capital city of Ibadan, is the 3rd most populated city in Nigeria according to the 2006 official census.
 The state has the highest number of towns and cities mentioned in the top 50 most populous towns in Nigeria with Ibadan, Ogbomoso, Oyo, Saki and Iseyin all featuring in the list.
 The state economy remains largely agrarian, with the western city of Shaki being described as the state's breadbasket.
 Cassava, cocoa, and tobacco are among the most important crops to Oyo State's economy.